 Profitus is one of the leading real estate crowdfunding platform in Lithuania.
 It offers real estate backed loans to investors and connects financing to developers and businesses throughout Lithuania.
 In this interview, Profitus CEO Viktorija Vanagė explains how she sees real estate crowdfunding and the future ahead.
 We also get to hear details about the platforms ownership, management team, the impact of Covid-19 and much more.
-You can learn more about Profitus in this in-depth review or by visiting the platform directly at Profitus.com
+You can learn more on the Profitus Info Page or by visiting the platform directly at Profitus.com

 The Story of Profitus

 Profitus funded its first loan in 2018 and has a focus on loans backed by real estate collateral.
 How did you get the idea to launch a platform with this focus?
 Why did you choose to focus on this specific business model?

 While we have been working with real estate buyers and sellers and developing real estate projects ourselves, we’ve had an increasing number of people asking about becoming partners in real estate projects.
 Keeping your money in a low-interest savings account in a bank isn’t profitable, while investing in shares is risky for the inexperienced.
 And then there’s tangible real estate, which protects money from inflation - a smart solution.
 And what if we say that real estate generates permanent additional income?
 There’s no better investment.
 Thus we had the idea of creating PROFITUS: uniting people through collective monetary investments in real estate.
 As such investors become partners in real estate projects or undertake their own real estate projects.

 We have chosen to finance business loans secured by real estate mortgages for several reasons.
 First of all, real estate provides investment security and stability.
 A mortgage secured with real estate is one of the safest investment protection measures.
 Another reason is our “know how”.
 I believe that we are most successful when we do what we know best.
 I have been working in real estate for 10 years, so naturally I know the field very well.